Shaphan: Biblical accounts

-Bullae of Shaphan
+Bulla of Shaphan

 During the excavations at the City of David headed by Israeli archeologist Yigal Shiloh, a number of bullae were discovered in stratum X, destroyed by the Babylonians in ca. 586 BCE.
 Bulla 2 reads: belonging to Gemaryahu ben Shaphan.
 Shiloh posited that the Gemaryahu of this bulla is to be identified with "Gemaryahu son of Shaphan the scribe" who is mentioned in a biblical text, a figure during the reign of Jehoiakim (r.
 609-598 BCE).
 If this is the case, it could confirm Gemaryahu alongside Ahikam as a son of Shaphan.
 However, archaeologist Yair Shoham notes: "It should be borne in mind, however, that the names found on the bullae were popular in ancient times and it is equally possible that there is no connection between the names found on the bullae and the person mentioned in the Bible."